pingcap/website/markdown-pages/terms/legal/data-processing-agreement-for-tidb-cloud-services.md

 </div>

-## 2. **EU Standard Contractual Clauses**.
-For transfer of CSA Personal Data out of the European Economic Area or Switzerland subject to Section 7 of the DPA, the EU Standard Contractual Clauses are incorporated into this DPA by reference in the following manner
+## 2. EU Standard Contractual Clauses

+For transfer of CSA Personal Data out of the European Economic Area or Switzerland subject to Section 7 of the DPA, the EU Standard Contractual Clauses are incorporated into this DPA by reference in the following manner:

 <div class="customize-indentation">

-- 2.1. <span>**Module Two** (Controller to Processor) shall apply to the extent you are a Controller and Module Three (Processor to Processor) shall apply to the extent you are a Processor;</span>
+- 2.1. <span>Module Two (Controller to Processor) shall apply to the extent you are a Controller and Module Three (Processor to Processor) shall apply to the extent you are a Processor;</span>

 - 2.2. <span>The optional Clause 7 is excluded;</span>